fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 ---
 layout: single
 title:  "Understanding The Perceptron Classifier"
-subtitle: "How does Perceptron learns the decision boundary needed to classify the data?, What is the learning Rule and Decision for Peceptron?"
+excerpt: "How does Perceptron learns the decision boundary needed to classify the data?, What is the learning Rule and Decision for Peceptron?"
 categories: machine_learning
 tags: Perceptron Machine-Learning